Xeeynamo/sotn-decomp/README.md

 * [splat](https://github.com/ethteck/splat) from @ethteck to disassemble code and extract data with a symbol map.
 This tool provides the fundamental of the SOTN decomp.
 * [asm-differ](https://github.com/simonlindholm/asm-differ) from @simonlindholm to know how the decompiled code compares to the original binary.
 * [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) from @simonlindholm to pick different versions of the same code that better matches the original binary.
+* [maspsx](https://github.com/mkst/maspsx) by @mkst to replicate the customized assembler used in the official PSX SDK.
 * [decomp.me](https://github.com/decompme/decomp.me/) by @ethteck, @nanaian and @mkst to provide a collaborative decompilation site to share and contribute to work-in-progress decompiled functions.
 * [frogress](https://github.com/decompals/frogress) by @ethteck to store and retrieve progression data.
 * [esa-new](https://github.com/mkst/esa-new) by @mkst as an inspiration on how to set-up a PS1 decompilation project.